PsiUpsilonEI/Bylaws/README.md

 1. In order to afford the cost of the physical House, we must be able to ensure that it is occupied at an optimum capacity.
 2. Only active brothers are allowed to live in the House.
 3. Any member may live in the house with the approval of the brotherhood and the Alumni Board.
-4. Non-member boarders shall only be solicited to live in the House after a class B and D vote by the undergraduate brotherhood, and must subsequently be approved by the Alumni Association of the Epsilon Iota Chapter.
+4. Non-member boarders shall only be solicited to live in the House after a class B vote by the undergraduate brotherhood, and must subsequently be approved by the Alumni Association of the Epsilon Iota Chapter.
 No boarders shall be allowed to live in the House until both requirements are met.

 ### Section 2: Required live-ins